Module Two : Developing Professional Practice

-The next Module Two course starts in the summer of 2017 with a 25-30 hour on-line component, available from June.
-This component prepares you for the course and must be completed before the start of the weekly seminars, which will run from September 2017 and lead to the June 2018 assessment session.
+The next Module Two course starts in the summer of 2018 with a 30+ hour on-line component, available from mid-June.
+This component prepares you for the course and must be completed before the start of the weekly seminars, which will run from September 2018 and lead to the June 2019 assessment session.
 These sessions include the teaching practice which is done as part of your coursework.
 Four of these lessons must be taught with our group of volunteer students, while the other two can, if you wish, be taught with your own students.
 Please note that the teaching practice you complete with us will be with adult, general purpose learners.
 If you are doing the TP with your own students, they can be of any age range or focus.

-You must attend ten of the thirty weekly seminars (held at the British Council Milan, Fridays 10-2.30) in person.
+You must attend at least ten of the thirty weekly seminars (held at the British Council Milan, Fridays 10-2.30) in person.
 Eight further seminars will be online but held "live" on the same day and time, while the remaining twelve can be attended either in person or "caught up" online, watching a recorded version of the live seminar.
 Individual tutorials can also be held in person or online.
-The seminars will include input sessions, lesson observation and commentary, and the teaching practice.
+The course sessions will include seminars (input sessions), lesson observation and commentary, and the teaching practice.

-If you are interested, please get in touch with us by early May, when we will organise a Skype meeting to explain in more detail how the course is organised.
+If you are interested, please get in touch with us as early as possible.

 Payment in in three instalments is also possible - please ask for details.

 * Please note that the course fee does not include the exam entry fee, which is not paid to us but directly to the centre (in the case of Module Two, the British Council Milan).
 The fee differs slightly from year to year but in 2016 was €185.